Ileostomy - discharge

 - Liquid medicines may work better than solid ones.
 Take these when they are available.

-- Some drugs have a special (enteric) coating.
+- Some medicines have a special (enteric) coating.
 Your body will not absorb these well.
 Ask your provider or pharmacist for other kinds of medicine.

 Talk with your provider if you are taking birth control pills.
 Your body may not absorb them well enough to keep you from getting pregnant.